 Community Based Learning: We believe in the high-impact practices of academic service learning and community based research as opportunities for students to achieve their full learning potential.

-Mutually Respectful and Beneficial Partnerships: We believe in the value of respectful and mutually beneficial partnerships between the University of Wisconsin- Madison and communities everywhere.
+Mutually Respectful and Beneficial Partnerships We believe in the value of respectful and mutually beneficial partnerships between the University of Wisconsin- Madison and communities.
+We believe that sincere and sustained listening is central to healthy partnerships.

 Innovation: We believe that leading edge approaches are valuable and necessary to address complex societal problems.

-The Wisconsin Idea: We believe in the Wisconsin Idea: that students, faculty, and staff should use the skills and talents cultivated at the University of Wisconsin-Madison to improve the state of Wisconsin, the nation, and the world.
+The Wisconsin Idea: We believe that students, faculty, and staff should use the skills and talents cultivated at the University of Wisconsin-Madison to improve the state of Wisconsin, the nation, and the world.